Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 • the initiative could create legal pressure on small studios;

-• not all games can be easily converted to offline or have their server code opened;
+• not all games can easily be converted to offline or have their server code opened;

 According to Pirate, the requirement for every game to have a preservation path after server shutdowns could be detrimental to small developers.
 He also pointed out that the initiative distracts from more pressing digital rights issues.